 Pursuant to the 2010 amendments to the Constitution, a President was elected for a period of four years and may not be reelected for a consecutive term.
-However, on June 12, 2015, the Congress approved additional amendments to the Constitution, whereby a President is allowed to run for reelection for a consecutive four-year term after which he cannot run again in the future.
+However, on June 12, 2015, Congress approved additional amendments to the Constitution, whereby a President is allowed to run for reelection for a consecutive four-year term after which he cannot run again in the future.
 Since the aforementioned constitutional amendments, presidential elections will be held during the same year as legislative and municipal elections.

-The legislative branch is composed of a 32-member Senate and a 190-member Chamber of Deputies, which together constitute the Congress.
+The legislative branch is composed of a 32-member Senate and a 190-member Chamber of Deputies, which together constitute Congress.
 Each province and the Distrito Nacional (the National District of the capital city, Santo Domingo) is represented by one senator and two or more deputies depending on the size of its population.
-Members of Congress are elected by popular vote to four-year terms, except members elected in May 2010 which were elected for a six-year term, allowing for the next congressional elections to be carried out during the same year as the presidential election as determined by the 2010 amendment.
+Members of Congress are elected by popular vote to four-year terms allowing for the next congressional elections to be carried out during the same year as the presidential election as determined by the 2010 amendment.